Are Vegan Multivitamins Healthier for Kids?

 The Child Has Allergies

-Children with allergies to egg, soy, shellfish, fish, wheat, or dairy might need supplementation to their diet due to the amount of foods they cannot safely consume.
+Children with allergies to egg, soy, shellfish, fish, wheat, or dairy might need supplementation to support a healthy immune system and keep them feeling their best.
 The supplements they use need to be suited for their needs.

 Gluten-free, soy-free vegan multivitamins are made without many common allergens.
 It is often easier for parents to gravitate towards vegan versions of products when they know their children are allergic or intolerant to animal products.